poormohammadi/exchange-rates/README.md

 The following improvements are planned for future iterations:

 ### High Priority
+- [ ] **App Router**: A router should be added to handle different urls and pages.
+Currently we only have one page so I used the component directly
 - [ ] **React Query Integration**: Implement React Query for better caching, retries, and background data synchronization
 - [ ] **Internationalization (i18n)**: Add `react-i18next` for multi-language support and localized currency formatting